spatian-dev/ziglite/README.md

 > **⚠️Warning:** Ziglite does not support [Encoded Forward Slashes](https://laravel.com/docs/11.x/routing#parameters-encoded-forward-slashes).
 See [strict mode](#strict-mode) for more information.

 ## Why Ziglite?
-Ziglite is intended to be a simplified alternative to Ziglite.
+Ziglite is intended to be a simplified alternative to Ziggy.
 By omitting some of Ziggy's more advanced features, Ziglite offers a focused feature set aimed at ease of use.
 One notable difference is in filtering: Ziglite opts for a simplified and stricter approach by default.

 Additionally, Ziglite boasts seamless integration into Laravel packages, providing developers with the ability to:
 - Define custom aliases for the default Blade directive